-This program will provide participants with the basic skills needed to begin to undertake credit analysis, loan structuring, monitoring, and provide guidance on dealing with problem loans.
-This course was developed in conjunction with the Schools of Banking, Inc., a jointly –owned subsidiary of the Kansan and Nebraska Bankers Association.
+A review of the fundamental skills needed to begin to undertake credit analysis, loan structuring and monitoring for agricultural customers.
+The course also provides guidance on dealing with problem loans.
+This course was developed in conjunction with the Schools of Banking, Inc., a jointly-owned subsidiary of the Kansas and Nebraska Bankers Associations.

 ➢ Describe the size and scope of U.S agriculture and the characteristics of the four main classifications of farm size

 ➢ Describe the purpose of the Farm Financial Standards Council (FFSC) and the impact of its recommendations on agricultural lending